alaa/workaholic/README.md

 ### Workaholic
 ==========
 Ruby Gem to find long running child processes like cron jobs.
+Workaholic is useful to be integrated in monitoring and alerting systems for monitoring background jobs.

 ### Usage